FWD Travel Insurance Singapore Review (2025)

 As with all travel insurance plans, your premiums (the price you pay) largely depends on the country you’re travelling to:

-• ASEAN: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Vietnam
+• ASEAN: Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam

-• Asia: Australia, Bangladesh, Bhutan, China (including Hong Kong and Macau), East Timor, Fiji, India, Japan, Maldives, Mongolia, Nepal, New Zealand, Papua New Guinea, South Korea, Sri Lanka, Taiwan, and ASEAN
+• Asia including ASEAN: Australia, Bangladesh, Bhutan, East Timor, Fiji, India, Japan, Maldives, Nepal, New Zealand, Papua New Guinea, South Korea, Sri Lanka and Taiwan but excluding Hong Kong, China and Macau

-• Worldwide exclude USA: All countries except USA
+• Worldwide excluding USA: All countries except USA

-• Countries not covered: Afghanistan, Cuba, Democratic Republic of Congo, Iran, Libya, Liberia, North Korea, Somalia, South Sudan, Sudan, Syria, Yemen (any country where Ministry of Foreign Affairs of Singapore advises against travelling to)
+• Countries not covered: Afghanistan, Belarus, Cuba, Democratic Republic of Congo, Iran, Libya, Liberia, North Korea, Somalia, South Sudan, Sudan, Syria, Yemen, The territories of Crimea including Sevastopol, Donetsk, Luhansk, Zaporizhzhia and Kherson

 2. FWD Travel Insurance Coverage

-What does FWD travel insurance cover?
-And how much does it cost?
-Let’s find out:
+What does each tier of FWD travel insurance cover?
+And how much does each cost?
+Let’s compare them:

 FWD Travel Insurance Premium Business First